mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/3-functional/README.md

-# Test cases for functional stage of OpenEBS-base pipeline
+### Goal of this stage

+The goal of this gitlab stage is to carry out OpenEBS data and control plane functionality tests in OpenShift Cluster test bed.

-## Test cases matrix:
+### Test cases matrix:

-The test cases in the functional stage are as follows:
+The test cases covered in the functional stage are as follows:

 | S.No | TID  | Test case description                                        |
 | ---- | ---- | ------------------------------------------------------------ |